Matabele Ants: Experts in Treating Wounds and Antibiotic Therapy – Latest Research

 The therapy is very effective: the mortality rate of infected individuals is reduced by 90 percent, as the research group discovered.
 Scientists plan to conduct an analysis of antibiotics for ants.
 Except for humans, no other living being is known to be able to perform such sophisticated medical treatments.

 Scientists now want to explore wound care behaviors in other species of ants and other social animals.
 They also want to identify and analyze the antibiotics used by Matabele ants in collaboration with chemical research groups.
-This may lead to the discovery of new antibiotics that could also be used in humans.
+This may lead to the discovery of new antibiotics that might also be used in humans.

 Erik Frank with the team that filmed the documentary and some researchers /Erik Frank / Universität Würzburg